Overview

 Option A: Automatic Setup (Recommended)

-SocialSign.in Go includes a built-in Setup Wizard that automatically configures your Meraki network in just a few clicks — no manual dashboard work required.
+SocialSign.in Go includes a built-in Meraki Setup Wizard that configures your selected Meraki SSID in just a few clicks.
+The wizard is designed to reduce manual dashboard work and make sure the Meraki network is mapped correctly for ongoing monitoring and support.

 How It Works